 If you want to move house but keep your current mortgage then most lenders allow you to transfer your mortgage from one property to another.
 This is known as ‘porting’ your mortgage.

-Not every mortgage deal is portable, however, so you should check in your contract or with your lender directly if porting your mortgage is something they’ll allow.
+Not every mortgage deal is portable, however, so you should check in your contract or with your lender directly if moving your mortgage to your new property is something they’ll allow.

 If you do decide to port your mortgage, you’ll effectively have to re-apply for it, which will include proving that repayments are still affordable.
 Just because a mortgage can be ported doesn’t mean your lender has to let you transfer it to your new home, and if your financial circumstances have changed – for example, if you have had children or changed jobs – or if your lender’s affordability criteria have become stricter, then you could still be refused.

-If your lender does accept your application to port your mortgage, you’ll usually have to pay for a valuation of the new property, conveyancing fees, and of course Stamp Duty.
-However, you shouldn’t have to pay an arrangement fee for the mortgage as you will have done that (or added it to your mortgage) when you first signed up for your deal.
+You’ll also have to pay for a valuation of the new property, conveyancing fees, and of course Stamp Duty.
+However, you shouldn’t have to pay an arrangement fee for the mortgage as you will already have done that (or added it to your mortgage) when you first signed up for your deal.
 You also don’t have to worry about early repayment charges or exit fees either, since you are not leaving the mortgage or repaying it early.

 The main advantage of porting your mortgage is that, if you are happy with your current interest rate, you can simply carry on paying it on your new home instead of having to seek out a new deal.